 The cost of your dental implant procedure will depend on several factors including how many implants you require, whether there are any complications, and whether your dental insurance covers implants.
 Your dental surgeon can advise you of the overall cost after your consultation.

 Dental implants are an effective option for people of all ages.
 Your dental surgeon can advise you on which tooth replacement solution is right for you.
 Based on your consultation and examination, they can determine whether you have any conditions that may affect the success of the procedure.

-If you live in Houston, Dr. Roberto Velasco and Dr. Camilla Barrilleaux are leading prosthodontists who have years of experience performing successful dental implant procedures on patients of all ages.
-Along with their team of highly qualified dental professionals at Uptown Cosmetic & Implant Dentistry, they provide a range of services including dental implants, cosmetic dentistry, and full mouth restorations.
+If you live in Houston, Dr. Roberto Velasco is the leading prosthodontists who has years of experience performing successful dental implant procedures on patients of all ages.
+Along with his team of highly qualified dental professionals at Uptown Cosmetic & Implant Dentistry, they provide a range of services including dental implants, cosmetic dentistry, and full mouth restorations.

 If you’re considering dental implants, please contact us online or call 713-766-1493 to speak to one of our dental professionals today.
 We can answer any questions you may have about dental implants, veneers, preventive dentistry, and more.